volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 | **Torq** | 2 to 4 weeks |

 #### ✅ How UnderDefense Turns Every Unchecked Box Into ✓
 We built [UnderDefense](https://underdefense.com/platform/) around the reality that mid-market teams can’t wait months for value.
-In practice, that means 80+ native [integrations](https://underdefense.com/integrations/) across your existing stack, transparent [pricing starting at $11/asset/month](https://underdefense.com/mdr-pricing/), a documented 15-minute MTTC for critical incidents, ChatOps analyst communication through Slack and Teams, forever-free [compliance kits](https://underdefense.com/services/cybersecurity-compliance/) for SOC 2 and ISO 27001, and full onboarding within 30 days, including your first impact report.
+In practice, that means 250+ native [integrations](https://underdefense.com/integrations/) across your existing stack, transparent [pricing starting at $11/asset/month](https://underdefense.com/mdr-pricing/), a documented 15-minute MTTC for critical incidents, ChatOps verification through Slack and Teams, forever-free [compliance kits](https://underdefense.com/services/cybersecurity-compliance/) for SOC 2 and ISO 27001, and full onboarding within 30 days, including your first impact report.

 The operational proof: 90% false positive reduction and 99% alert noise reduction within the first month.